 Papa Doc Dies

 So what blaze of glory did this man go down in?
 Was he slaughtered in a popular uprising?
 Gunned down in a coup?
 Nah.
 Life is less interesting.
 A mixture of health problems ultimately felled the vodou king on the 21st of April 1971.
 His 19 year old son was appointed as his successor as part of his whole ‘president for life’ thing.
-In such a tumultuous time, one would think that this was the perfect opportunity for revolution or at least a coup.
+In such a tumultuous time, one would think that this was the perfect opportunity for revolution or at least a coup, but alas this was not to be the case for Papa Doc.

 For all Duvalier’s vicious brutality, he was still highly popular among much of his base.
 While he did shift large amounts of the country’s wealth to his personal accounts and those of his stooges, a substantial portion was used to develop infrastructure such as schools and hospitals.
 With this being primarily directed at the historically neglected Afro-Haitian majority, the policies made him very popular among the more traditionalist, non-leftist section of the Afro-Haitian populace.
 So long as his son could continue along that path, people were willing to cross their fingers and hope for the brutality to step back.

 Being a 19 year old, expectations were already tempered for Baby Doc’s ability to lead the nation.
-Tempered, it seems, by himself who wished for his older sister to take charge.
-Without such an ability, responsibility was instead delegated to various ministers and his mother (Mama Doc, naturally) while the man himself gorged himself on stolen national wealth and a hedonistic lifestyle.
-Much of the moderate development seen under his father stagnated as finances became increasingly allocated to cronies, in some measures becoming worse than his father through a simple lack of national ambition.
+Tempered, it seems, by himself who wished for his older sister to take charge, but these were not the times for female leaders.
+Without the want, or ability, responsibility was instead delegated to various ministers and his mother (Mama Doc, naturally) while the man himself gorged himself on stolen national wealth and a hedonistic lifestyle.
+Much of the moderate development seen under his father stagnated as finances became increasingly allocated to cronies, in actual fact being much worse than his father Papa Doc as he literally had no interest in looking after the Haitian people.

 Baby Doc could not command the public support his father had.
 Through both genuine support and fear, Duvalier consolidated a strong support base in the Afro-Haitian populace, while Baby Doc increasingly squandered the image of the dynastic regime.
 A lavish wedding between himself and a notably mixed-race woman ran into the millions of dollars and further cemented a rift between himself and the support base his father had established.
 The outright hedonism on display in the presidential palace soon tricked down to the populace, who were by this point struggling from a series of disasters plaguing the country.
 An outbreak of African swine fever had decimated food sources for many, while the growing corruption, ineptitude and stagnation had exacerbated problems, leading to malnutrition and borderline famine in much of the country.